 The increase in energy and mental clarity that is stirred up with physical activity and purposeful movement, intermittent fresh air and sprinkles of sunshine will kick in and give both your mind and body a boost and detox, on a physical level.
 It’ll also inspire more deep breaths, healthier lungs and a habit for drinking plenty water.

-P.S: I’m not a counsellor, life coach or a medical professional and encouragement shared here is solely based on my own personal journey.
-If you are struggling with chronic depression or any kind of diagnosed behavioural challenge, compassion to and prayers for you.
-Please consult your certified counsellor or medical doctor for any advice and assistance, but you’re welcome here to visit anytime for sisterly love and online breathwork sessions from a vocal perspective based on 10+ years of coaching singers, speakers and CEOs.
+P.S: I’m not a counsellor, life coach or a medical professional and encouragement shared here is solely based on my own personal journey as a daughter of the Most High who is a daily work in process.
+If you are struggling with chronic depression or any kind of diagnosed behavioural challenge, compassion to you.
+Please consult your authorised healthy care professional for any advice and assistance.